enterprisemodules/ora_profile/documentation/description.md

 sidebar: ora_profile_sidebar
 toc: false
 ---

-## Want to try?

-You don't want to read about it, but really want to try it?
-You can!
-You can explore our Puppet modules for Oracle by checking out our [playgrounds](https://www.enterprisemodules.com/playgrounds#oracle).
-Here we guide you around in some of the functionality of our modules.

 ## Overview

 The `ora_profile::database` class contains all the Puppet code to install, create and populate an Oracle database.
 This class is an easy way to get started.
 It contains the following stages (These are not puppet stages):